What is a remote work policy?

 Here are a few communication and collaboration expectations to consider putting in writing:

 Availability: Can remote employees choose their own hours or do you expect them to be available online from 9 to 5?
 Consider being flexible if possible.
 For instance, some companies allow their remote employees to work eight hours within a certain window, such as between 7am and 7pm, or be reachable during specified “core hours” based on your business’s headquarters (e.g., 9am-11am CST Monday to Friday).

 Responsiveness: Set expectations around response times to emails and pings.
 Make sure to consider time zones and workload, as even the most accessible employees may have a delayed response from time to time.
 You can put a number on this (i.e., within 1-2 hours for important emails) or keep it more general by including a phrase like “as quickly as possible.”

 How often to stay in touch: Studies show that nearly half (46%) of remote workers believe the best managers are the ones who excel at frequent and consistent communication.
 Consider addressing this in your telecommuting policy.
 For example, you could include a statement in your remote work policy that managers should establish daily check-in calls with their team.

 Communication tools: Consider setting guidelines for when to instant message, when to email and when to meet on video.
-Chatting on a messaging platform like Slack, for example, can be great for continuous communication through the day and asking one-off questions, while team meetings often require screen sharing and face-to-face interaction via video call.
+Chatting on a messaging platform such as Slack, for example, can be great for continuous communication throughout the day and asking one-off questions, while team meetings often require screen sharing and face-to-face interaction via video call.
 Another thing to consider is whether you’ll require remote employees to turn their cameras on during video calls, or if you’ll leave this up to individual teams.

 4. Legal considerations for hourly remote employees